cartographer-project/point_cloud_viewer/README.md

 The project consist of a root crate that can build and read octrees on disk and viewer binaries to visualize the data.
 For Mac OS X, we assume below that you've installed [Homebrew](https://brew.sh).

 - Install Rust: `curl https://sh.rustup.rs -sSf | sh`.
 See <https://rustup.rs> for details.
 - Install protobuf > 3.0.
-See [ci/install_proto3.sh](https://github.com/googlecartographer/point_cloud_viewer/blob/master/ci/install_proto3.sh) for Linux or run `brew install protobuf` on Mac OS X.
+See the [`protobuf` Makefile target](https://github.com/googlecartographer/point_cloud_viewer/blob/master/Makefile) for Linux or run `brew install protobuf` on Mac OS X.
 - Install the rust gRPC protobuf plugin: `cargo install grpcio-compiler` and make sure it is in your `$PATH`.
 This has more dependencies, it requires cmake and go.
 On mac: `brew install cmake go`.